 BARR: I have not actually studied that.

 DUBNER: So the folks who are trying to make this happen come up against a very simple reality, which is that it’s typically illegal.
 That a private institution like a bank or a credit union is not allowed to run a lottery according to state law.
-State law typically forbids gambling in order to allow a state to run a lottery itself there’s a loophole that must be written, and those loopholes have been written — most of states do have their own lotteries.
+State law typically forbids gambling in order to allow a state to run a lottery itself.
+There’s a loophole that must be written, and those loopholes have been written — most states do have their own lotteries.
 But for someone else to come in and do it, it would be illegal.
-If you looked at the landscape and thought “in my role in the Treasury here I would like to encourage people to save more, I’d like to make it worthwhile for them to save more, and I’d like to remove barriers that prevent from participating in projects that let them save more, would you would you be in favor of sponsoring or trying to get rolling some legislation that would allow for a widespread deployment of prized-linked savings?
-Do you think that’s something that treasury should get its momentum behind?
+If you looked at the landscape and thought “in my role in the Treasury here, I would like to encourage people to save more, I’d like to make it worthwhile for them to save more, and I’d like to remove barriers that prevent [them] from participating in projects that let them save more, would you be in favor of sponsoring or trying to get rolling some legislation that would allow for a widespread deployment of prized-linked savings?
+Do you think that’s something that Treasury should get its momentum behind?

 BARR: I think there are lots of ways of encouraging greater savings among all American families and I think we should continue to innovate and try new approaches.
 I think that the question that you posed is potentially one aspect of one way to do that.
 I don’t think we yet know enough from the research to say that it’s the kind of thing that we think needs to happen on a wide scale in order to be effective and I think we have a number of potential strategies to help meet the needs of American families to save that we haven’t really fully explored and that maybe raise a somewhat lower set of issues and barriers.